Understanding and Mitigating Errors of LLM-Generated RTL Code: Conclusion

 \section{Conclusion}

 In this paper, we systematically analyzed and categorized error causes in LLM-generated RTL code, and find that most errors stem not from the reasoning capabilities of LLMs, but rather from a lack of RTL programming knowledge, insufficient understanding of circuit concepts, ambiguous design descriptions, or misinterpretation of complex multimodal inputs.
-To address these, we propose a set of error correction techniques including: 1) RAG-based knowledge error mitigation, 2) rule-based description refinement, 3) multimodal data conversion, and 4) simulation-guided iterative debugging.
-We integrate the proposed error correction mechanisms into a representative LLM-based RTL code generation framework, achieving 91.0\% accuracy on the VerilogEval Benchmark.
+To address these, we propose a set of error correction techniques including: 1) rule-based description refinement, 2) multimodal data conversion, 3) RAG-based knowledge error mitigation, and 4) simulation-guided iterative debugging.
+We integrate the proposed error correction mechanisms into a representative LLM-based RTL code generation framework, achieving 98.1\% accuracy on the VerilogEval Benchmark.
 This demonstrates that based on a series of strategies such as knowledge retrieval, without requiring additional training, can significantly mitigate errors in LLM-generated RTL code.

+\begin{IEEEbiography}[{ }]{Jiazheng Zhang} received the B.Eng. degree in computer science and technology from Harbin Institute of Technology, Weihai, China, in 2024.
+He is currently pursuing the M.Eng. degree with the Institute of Computing Technology, Chinese Academy of Sciences, Beijing, China, and the Department of Computer Science, University of Chinese Academy of Sciences, Beijing, China.

+His currently research falls primarily in the field of LLM for Chip Design and LLM for RTL generation.

+\end{IEEEbiography} \begin{IEEEbiography}[{ }]{Cheng Liu} (Senior Member, IEEE) received the B.Eng. and M.Eng. degrees from the Harbin Institute of Technology, Harbin, China, in 2007 and 2009, respectively, and the Ph.D. degree from the University of Hong Kong, Hong Kong, in 2016.

+He is currently an Associate Professor with the Institute of Computing Technology, Chinese Academy of Sciences, Beijing, China.
+His research interests include domain specific architecture design and LLM-assisted chip design. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Long Cheng} (Senior Member, IEEE) received the B.E. degree from Harbin Institute of Technology, China, in 2007, the M.Sc. degree from the University of Duisburg–Essen, Germany, in 2010, and the Ph.D. degree from Maynooth University, Ireland, in 2014.

+He is a full professor at the School of Control and Computer Engineering, North China Electric Power University, Beijing.
+Previously, he was an assistant professor at Dublin City University and a Marie Curie Fellow at University College Dublin.
+His research focuses on distributed systems, deep learning, and cloud computing.

+\end{IEEEbiography} \begin{IEEEbiography}[{ }]{Xiaowei Li} (Senior Member, IEEE) received the B.Eng. and M.Eng. degrees in computer science from the Hefei University of Technology, Hefei, China, in 1985 and 1988, respectively, and the Ph.D. degree in computer science from the Institute of Computing Technology (ICT), Chinese Academy of Sciences (CAS), Beijing, China, in 1991.

+He was an Associate Professor at Peking University (1991–2000) and became a Professor at the Institute of Computing Technology, Chinese Academy of Sciences (ICT, CAS) in 2000.
+He has co-authored over 280 papers, holds 60 patents and 30 software copyrights, and his research focuses on VLSI testing, design verification, and dependable computing.

+\end{IEEEbiography} \begin{IEEEbiography}[{ }]{Huawei Li} (Senior Member, IEEE) received the B.S. degree from Xiangtan University in 1996 and the M.S. and Ph.D. degrees from the Institute of Computing Technology (ICT), Chinese Academy of Sciences (CAS), in 1999 and 2001, respectively.